 Why choose a doula?

-'Doula' is a Greek word dating back to antiquity for a woman who serves other people's needs, somebody who is quite simply there for another person.
+'Doula' is a Greek word dating back to antiquity for a woman who serves other people's needs, a person who is quite simply there for another person.

 A doula can also be there for life-changing moments in life: puberty, separation, menopause, loss and death.

-A doula is someone who gets to know you personally and is there to help you feel listened to in an unbiased way, to feel safe and reassured.
+A doula is someone who gets to know you personally and is there to help you feel listened to in an unbiased way, to feel safe and to be reassured.

-A doula is part of a community network of care who can help you get into contact with a wide range of healthcare specialists to take care of your physical and mental wellbeing according to your specific needs.
+A doula is part of a community network of care who can help you get into contact with a wide range of healthcare specialists to take care of your specific needs: your physical, emotional and mental wellbeing.
+A doula is part of a wider community of others journeying through these life transitions and is ready to connect you with other groups and individuals, along with useful resources.

 A doula is professionally trained to accompany you, but is not trained in any medical interventions and does not give any medical advice.
-A doula's services are complementary to those of other professionals.
+A doula's skills are to blend support with that of loved ones; doula services are complementary to those of other professionals: with the goal to enhance all the support given within the network of care.

 What do doulas do?